muffinsdesu/dotfiles/README.md

 # dotfiles
-My Config files for various programs
+My Config files for various programs I use (or used to use)